JanMarvin/ox2-book/README.md

 -   Data validation: how to add this to the spreadsheet
 -   Form control: basic example how to add bullet points and check boxes
 -   Cloning and copying: how to copy cells or spreadsheets
+-   Working with comments, threads and shapes in general
 -   Upgrade from openxlsx: how to upgrade from the predecessor
 -   Extending openxlsx2: packages that extend what is possible with openxlsx2